A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Introduction

-Several anticlustering variants have been proposed in the literature that differ in how the objects are represented, how diversity is measured, which objective is optimized, and which additional constraints are considered.
-Anticlustering is also studied under the name maximally diverse grouping problem (MDGP), see \citealt{gallego2013tabu}.
-We focus here on anticlustering in Euclidean spaces, where objects are represented as feature vectors and diversity is measured using squared Euclidean distances.
+We focus here on anticlustering in Euclidean spaces, where objects are represented as feature vectors and distance weights are measured using squared Euclidean distances.
 The objective is to assign an equal number of objects to each anticluster so that the sum of pairwise squared Euclidean distances between objects within anticlusters is maximized.
-Euclidean anticlustering can be traced back to \cite{spath1986anticlustering} and is now arguebly the most widely-used variant of anticlustering in practice.
-In psychology and social sciences, it is used to create participant groups that are comparable and representative of the entire dataset (\citealt{papenberg2021using}).
+Euclidean anticlustering can be traced back to \cite{spath1986anticlustering} and is now arguably the most widely-used variant of anticlustering in practice.
+Euclidean anticlustering is used in psychology and social sciences to create participant groups that are comparable and representative of the entire dataset (\citealt{papenberg2021using}).
 In biomedical research such as high-throughput sequencing, it is used to assign patient DNA and RNA samples to batches to limit batch effects (see \citealt{papenberg2025anticlustering}).
-In unsupervised learning, it is used to split datasets into diverse subsets to help compute lower bounds for instances of the minimum sum-of-squares clustering problem (see \cite{croella2025strong}).
+In unsupervised learning, it is used to split datasets into representative subsets to help compute lower bounds for instances of the minimum sum-of-squares clustering problem (see \citealt{croella2025strong}).
 In supervised learning, it is used in cross-validation to create representative folds that support reliable model evaluation (see \citealt{papenberg2021using}), and in neural network training to form mini-batches for stochastic gradient descent, improving model generalization and convergence (see \citealt{joseph2019submodular, wang2019fixing, banerjee2021deterministic}).
 These recent applications in machine learning involve very large instances of Euclidean anticlustering with millions of objects and thousands of anticlusters.
-Although anticlustering is often considered easier on large datasets because random partitions are more likely to produce reasonable solutions, this effect mainly holds when the number of anticlusters is small.
-In applications such as mini-batch generation for neural network training, however, a large number of anticlusters is required.
-In such settings, Euclidean anticlustering remains challenging, creating a strong demand for scalable anticlustering algorithms.
+Although anticlustering is often considered easier on large datasets because random partitions are more likely to produce reasonable solutions (see \citealt{papenberg2021using}), this holds only when the number of anticlusters is small.
+The deterioration of the quality of random partitions with increasing number of anticlusters is clearly apparent in the empirical study here.
+Therefore random partitions, which are used in practice for applications such as mini-batch generation for neural network training, often provide low-quality solutions, creating a need for alternative anticlustering algorithms.